Jump to:Page Content

 Group affiliation: Doctoral Research Fellow

 Alicia Harley is a Doctoral Research Fellow in the Sustainability Science Program and a doctoral candidate in Public Policy at Harvard's Kennedy School of Government.
-She is also a Weatherhead Center for International Affairs Graduate Student Affiliate.
-She is interested in international food and agriculture policy, agriculture innovation systems, public goods provision, and smallholder agriculture and farmer livelihoods.
-Within these literatures, she focuses on institutional reform in support of innovation and technology cooperation in agriculture development.
-Alicia leads the food and agriculture systems working group as part of a collaborative project with the Initiative on Innovation and Access to Technologies for Sustainable Development led by Professor William Clark.
-She received her BA, magna cum laude, in Environmental Science and Public Policy from Harvard College in 2008 and subsequently worked as a greenhouse gas reduction program coordinator for Harvard’s Office for Sustainability.
-Following that, she spent a year in Cairo as a Fulbright Scholar researching the political economy of agriculture and food security in Egypt before returning to graduate school.
-She speaks advanced Arabic and German, intermediate Spanish and beginning Hindi.
+She studies innovation in agriculture systems, specifically her work aims to improve our understanding of how to govern innovation to improve the well-being of the most vulnerable farmers.
+She uses a mix of qualitative and quantitative methods, relying heavily on organizational behavior and institutional approaches in political science.
+Alicia is contributing to collaborative work with the Initiative on Innovation and Access to Technologies for Sustainable Development led by Professor William Clark.
+She received her BA, magna cum laude, in Environmental Science and Public Policy and a citation in Arabic from Harvard College in 2008 and subsequently worked as a greenhouse gas reduction program coordinator for Harvard’s Office for Sustainability.
+Following that, she spent a year in Cairo as a Fulbright Scholar researching the political economy of agriculture and food security in Egypt before returning to graduate school to begin her PhD in 2010.
+She is a recipient of the Giorgio Ruffolo Fellowship in Sustainability Science (2013-14).
+Alicia is spending the academic year in Bihar, India conducting field research.
 Her faculty host is William Clark.